ethereum/eth2.0-pm/eth2.0-implementers-calls/call_034.md

 * Added two new developers.
 Welcome to Diva and Adam.
 You guys will be hearing from them very shortly in the near future.
 * We raised a 4k validator testnet for Eth Denver which turn out to be quite useful for some developers and research is to prototype with.
 It's been running for about 93,000 slots and we kind of haven't touched , it's just running smoothly.
 WE just had it as it is as a test for the Eth Denver hackathon.
 Our team met up with Proto and implemented the local Merkle Tree based storage system for validated field in the Beacon state.
 It's shown pretty significant reductions in tree hashing time but it increased during reward and penalties.
 We are still deciding whether to adopt the approach or not throughout the client.
 We did a project wide sweep of temporary heap allocation because we're finding a whole heap of using a ridiculous amount of memory, more than what we needed.
-* we actually reduced our memory footprint by out half again .
+* We actually reduced our memory footprint by out half again .
 So, since the start of the month right down to about quarter them up of what we were originally using.
 * We're still using a 2-4 GB of RAM for a Beacon node on a 100K validator test net but we still think we can probably get a little bit better than that.
 The RAM usage depends on how many validate is it using the nodes local API.
 The reduction of heap allocations and memory issues also gave us a 30% improvement in block processing in time which is pretty good so that also help us syncing space.
 * we're in the process of refactoring on BLS libraries, so that at compile time, you can choose to whether to use the Milagro or Harumi implementations.
 * We still have to find out which is a benchmark , which is faster?